 Margaret H. McFarland,

-4. In approving this proposed rule change, the Commission notes that it has considered the proposed rule's impact on efficiency, competition and capital formation.
-See 15 U.S.C.
+8. In approving this proposal, the Commission has considered its impact on efficiency, competition, and capital formation.
+15 U.S.C.
 78c(f).Back to Citation

 [FR Doc.
 01-538 Filed 1-8-01; 8:45 am]